Peter Shaffer: Theatre

 Equus (1973) won Shaffer the 1975 Tony Award for Best Play as well as the New York Drama Critics' Circle Award.
-A journey into the mind of a seventeen-year-old stableboy who had plunged a spike into the eyes of six horses, Equus ran for over 1,000 performances on Broadway.
+A journey into the mind of a seventeen-year-old stableboy who had plunged a spike into the eyes of six horses, Equus ran for more than 1,000 performances on Broadway.
 It was revived by Massachusetts' Berkshire Theatre Festival in the summers of 2005 and 2007, by director Thea Sharrock at London's Gielgud Theatre in February 2007, and on Broadway (in the Sharrock staging) in September 2008.
 The latter production, which ran in New York City until February 2009, required the stableboy to appear naked; its star, Daniel Radcliffe, was still associated with the Harry Potter film series intended for general audiences, and this led to mild controversy.

 Shaffer followed this success with Amadeus (1979) which won the Evening Standard Drama Award and the Theatre Critics' Award for the London production.
 This tells the story of Wolfgang Amadeus Mozart and court composer Antonio Salieri who, overcome with jealousy at hearing the "voice of God" coming from an "obscene child", sets out to destroy his rival.
 When the show moved to Broadway it won the 1981 Tony Award for Best Play and, like Equus, ran for more than a thousand performances.

 After the success of Amadeus, Shaffer wrote the play Lettice and Lovage specifically for Dame Maggie Smith in 1986, for which he was nominated for another Tony Award and for which Smith eventually won the Tony Award for best actress after three nominations in 1990.
 Lettice and Lovage also enabled Margaret Tyzack to win the award for best featured actress, and the production was nominated for best direction of a play, at the 1990 Tony Awards.

-Screen adaptations
+Screen work

-Several of Shaffer's plays have been adapted to film, including Five Finger Exercise (1962), The Royal Hunt of the Sun (1969), The Public Eye (1962), from which he adapted the 1972 film Follow Me!
-(1972), Equus (1977), and Amadeus (1984), which won eight Academy Awards including Best Picture.
+Several of Shaffer's plays have been adapted to film, including Five Finger Exercise (1962); The Royal Hunt of the Sun (1969); The Public Eye (1962), from which he adapted the 1972 film Follow Me!
+(1972); Equus (1977); and Amadeus (1984), which won eight Academy Awards, including Best Picture.

-For writing the screenplay for Equus, Schaffer was nominated for the 1977 Best Adapted Screenplay Oscar, but the award went to Alvin Sargent, who wrote the screenplay for Julia.
-For writing the screenplay for Amadeus, Shaffer received both the 1984 Best Screenplay Golden Globe and the 1984 Best Adapted Screenplay Oscar.
+For writing the screenplay for Equus, Shaffer was nominated for an Academy Award for his adapted screenplay, but the award went to Alvin Sargent, who wrote the screenplay for Julia.
+For writing the screenplay for Amadeus, Shaffer was awarded a Golden Globe Award and an Academy Award.

 Personal life and death

 Shaffer was gay.
-His partner, New York-based voice teacher Robert Leonard, died in 1990 at the age of 49.
-Shaffer lived in Manhattan from the 1970s onward.
+In the 1970s, Shaffer was in a relationship with Paul Giovanni, musician and composer of The Wicker Man.
+His later partner, New York-based voice teacher Robert Leonard, died in 1990 at the age of 49.
+Peter Shaffer's final relationship was with the drama and music teacher Kevin Shancady.
+Shaffer was given a Memorial Tribute on Broadway in 2017.
+He lived in Manhattan from the 1970s onward.

 While on a trip to Ireland shortly after his 90th birthday, Shaffer died on 6 June 2016 at a hospice facility in Curraheen, County Cork.
 Leonard and Shaffer are buried together in the east side of Highgate Cemetery.

-Awards

-In 1993, he was awarded an Honorary Degree (Doctor of Letters) by the University of Bath.